shopperlabs/custom-fields/README.md

 - **Laravel**: 10.0 or higher
 - **Filament**: 3.0 or higher

-### Activating your license on AnyStack
+### Activating your license on Lemon Squeezy

-Custom Fields uses [AnyStack](https://anystack.sh/) to handle payment, licensing, and distribution.
+Custom Fields uses [Lemon Squeezy](https://www.lemonsqueezy.com/) to handle payment and licensing.

-During the purchasing process, AnyStack will provide you with a license key.
-You will also be asked by AnyStack to activate your license by providing a `domain`.
-This is usually the domain of where your final project will live.
-You’ll use this same domain to install locally and in production.
-Once you have provide a domain, your license key will be activated and you can proceed with installing with composer below.
+For distribution we use [Satis Relaticle](https://satis.relaticle.com/), a private Composer repository.

-> Tip: If you missed this step, or if you need to add additional domains for other projects, you can access the activation page by going to Transactions in your AnyStack account and then clicking `View details` on the Custom Fields product.
+During the purchasing process, Lemon Squeezy will provide you with a license key.

-> Tip: You will need both your `license key` and your `domain` to authenticate when you install the package with composer.
+> Tip: You will need your `license key` to authenticate when you install the package with composer.

 ### Installing with Composer